 Some people never leave the comfort of guided meditations.
 Even if they’ve been meditating for ten plus years.

 Guided meditations give people structure and gentle guidance throughout the meditation process.
 A calm voice usually speaks over some white noise-like nature sounds.

 They remind you to breathe and give you suggestions on what to concentrate.
 Some may even suggest mantras for you to repeat.

 The downside of guided meditations is that it’s hard to find any that are less than ten minutes long online.
 If you’re starting, ten minutes is a long time.

 Try listening to a ten minute guided meditation for sleep, before bed.
 That way if you don’t finish your meditation, it’s because you fell into a peaceful slumber.

 8. Cool Down

-Think of meditation like a little workout for your brain.
+Think of meditation as a little workout for your brain.
 You don’t want to jump right back into what you were doing before you let your mind recover.

 Just like you wouldn’t run three miles and then immediately sit back down at your desk and start typing.
 You’d slow to a walk and then do some stretches-cooling your body down.

 Do the same thing when you’ve finished your meditation.
 Stretch a little and give yourself thirty more seconds to let your brain return to its non-meditative state.

 And yes-that counts as making your meditation 30 seconds longer!

-Wherever you meditate, be it on a bean bag chair or a Buddhist prayer cushion – you should follow the meditation tips above.
+Wherever you meditate, be it on a lounge bean bag chair or a Buddhist prayer cushion – you should follow the meditation tips above.
 Even if it takes you way longer than you thought to have a clear brain for just ten seconds.

 There’s a reason they call meditation practice because that’s what it takes — the commitment to learning and willingness to take the time out of your day.